-Figure 1.13: Experimetal design to assess the impact of cryopreservation and fixation in the chromatin accessibility of immune primary cells.
-Three healthy control individuals were recruited in independent days and PBMCs were isolated from 90mL of blood (Day 0).
-In Day 0, a fraction of PBMCs were used for FACS staining and isolation of 50,000 CD14+ and tCD4+, which were directly processed for ATAC-seq (ATAC-seq fresh).
-Also in Day 0, a 50,000 FACS-sorted CD14+ and tCD4+ cells were fixed with DPS, stored at 4◦C for 24h and processed for ATAC-seq in Day 1 (ATAC-seq fixed).
-Lastly, in Day 0 a fraction of the PBMCs (70x106 million cells) were cryopreserved in DMSO and slow-cooling.
-At day 7 of storage in liquid nitrogen, PBMCs were thaw, recovered in culture for 30 min and stained with FACS Abs to isolate 50,000 CD14+ and tCD4+cell to perform ATAC-seq (ATAC-seq frozen).
+Figure 1.13: Experimental design to assess the impact of cryopreservation and fixation in the chromatin accessibility of immune primary cells.
+Three healthy control individuals were recruited on different days and PBMCs were isolated from 90mL of blood (Day 0).
+On Day 0, a fraction of PBMCs were used for FACS staining and isolation of 50,000 CD14+ and tCD4+, which were directly processed for ATAC-seq (ATAC-seq fresh).
+Also on Day 0, a 50,000 FACS-sorted CD14+ and tCD4+ cells were fixed with DPS, stored at 4◦C for 24h and processed for ATAC-seq in Day 1 (ATAC-seq fixed).
+Lastly, on Day 0 a fraction of the PBMCs (70x106 million cells) were cryopreserved in DMSO and slow-cooling.
+On day 7 of storage in liquid nitrogen, PBMCs were thawed, recovered in culture for 30 min and stained with FACS Abs to isolate 50,000 CD14+ and tCD4+cell to perform ATAC-seq (ATAC-seq frozen).

 Chromatin structure characterisation in the different conditions

-All samples from each of the two cell types presented more than 15 million reads, which have previously been shown as the minimum to proceed with appropriate ATAC-seq analysis and peak calling (Figure 1.14).
-For CD14+ monocytes the median of reads across the fresh, frozen and fixed were more similar (58.6, 64.2 and 39.6 million reads, respectively) (Figure 1.14 a) than in the tCD4+ samples, where the frozen and fixed presented lower median of total million reads compared to the controls (43.8, 32.9 and 28.8 million reads respectively)(Figure 1.14 b).
+All samples from each of the two cell types had more than 15 million reads, which has previously been shown as the minimum for successful ATAC-seq analysis and peak calling (Figure 1.14).
+For CD14+ monocytes the median reads across the fresh, frozen and fixed were more similar (58.6, 64.2 and 39.6 million reads, respectively) (Figure 1.14 a) than in the tCD4+ samples, where the frozen and fixed presented lower median total reads compared to the controls (43.8, 32.9 and 28.8 million reads respectively)(Figure 1.14 b).